 During the third quarter 2018, the Company adopted an equity incentive plan providing for grants of interests in a subsidiary of the Operating Partnership intended to constitute profits interests within the meaning of relevant Internal Revenue Service guidance.
 Grants under the plan are subject to graduated vesting based on time and hurdles of the Company's common stock price ranging from \$25.00 to \$35.00.
 The awards generally entitle plan participants to distributions, in the aggregate, of up to 15% of the capital appreciation above the Company's investment basis.
 If the hurdles are not achieved in three years, the awards automatically terminate.
 Awards with an aggregate fair value of \$1.5 million were granted to employees of the Manager in the third quarter 2018, which will be recognized over a period of four years.
-During the year ended December 31, 2018, the Company's consolidated statements of operations and "Noncontrolling interests" on the Company's consolidated balance sheet.
+During the year ended December 31, 2018, the Company recognized \$0.1 million in expense related to this equity plan, which is recorded in "General and administrative" in the Company's consolidated statements of operations and "Noncontrolling interests" on the Company's consolidated balance sheet.

 Income taxes-The Company operates its business in a manner consistent with its election to be taxed as a REIT.
 As such, the consolidated and combined financial statements of the Company have been prepared consistent with the Company's qualification as a REIT for the periods presented.
 The Company elected to be taxed as a REIT under sections 856 through 859 of the Internal Revenue Code of 1986, as amended (the "Code") beginning with its taxable year ended December 31, 2017.
 The Company will be subject to federal and state income taxation at corporate rates on its net taxable income; the Company, however, may claim a deduction for the amount of dividends paid to its stockholders.
 Amounts distributed as dividends by the Company will be subject to taxation at the stockholder level only.
-While the Company must distribute at least 90% of its net taxable income to qualify as a REIT, the Company intends to distribute all of its net taxable income, if any, and eliminate federal and state taxes on undistributed net taxable income.
+While the Company must distribute at least 90% of its net taxable income.
 Certain states may impose minimum franchise taxes.
 In addition, the Company is allowed certain other non-cash deductions or adjustments, such as depreciation expense, when computing its net taxable income and distribution requirement.
 These deductions permit the Company to reduce its dividend payout requirement under federal tax laws.
 The Company formed a taxable REIT subsidiary ("TRS") during the year ended December 31, 2018.
 The TRS had no activity during the periods presented, and accordingly, no provision for income taxes was required.